tassoneroberto/nas-crawler/README.md

 # nas-crawler
-A crawler for online NAS found in Google search.
+A crawler for online NAS reachable from Google search engine.